Augusta Webster Fellowship

 - Applicant submits online application form.

 - The Selection Committee reviews applications and approximately five to six applicants will be invited to move into an eight-week mentored proposal development program.

 - Individuals accepted into the proposal development program must to commit to a total of six hours of in-person meetings over an eight-week period.
 Meeting days and times will be determined after selection is complete.

 - Final proposals for the two-year grant award are to be submitted at the end of the eight-week period.

 - The committee will release final award decisions within four weeks following proposal submission.

-- Funding for selected projects will begin starting in September 2018.
+- Funding for selected projects will begin starting in September, every other year.